tomgiova97/custom-image-shape-detector/README.md

 ## Initializing the Shape Detector

 Similar to other deep learning-based object detectors like YOLO, this algorithm can detect multiple shapes simultaneously.
+The detector must be initialized, and then fed with one or more test pixel clusters.
+A pixel cluster is a list with the (x, y) coordinates of an object present in the image.

 Suppose we want to detect both *persons* and *dogs* in an image.
 For each target shape, the detector must be initialized with: